MetaMask/metamask-docs/sdk/get-started/javascript/react/index.md

 ---
 sidebar_label: React
 sidebar_position: 1
-description: Set up the SDK in your React dapp.
+description: Get started with MetaMask SDK using React.
 ---

 import Tabs from "@theme/Tabs";
 import TabItem from "@theme/TabItem";

-# Use MetaMask SDK with React
+# Get started using React

-Import [MetaMask SDK](../../../../concepts/sdk/index.md) into your React dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
+Import MetaMask SDK into your React dapp to enable your users to easily connect to the MetaMask browser extension and MetaMask Mobile.
 The SDK for React has the [same prerequisites](../index.md#prerequisites) as for standard JavaScript.